typesupply/lasermeasure/source/documentation/index.md

 and no height, any height will be matched.
 If you define a height and no width, any width will be matched.

+### Reference List

+When the trigger character is pressed, a list of all named values will be shown in the upper right corner of the glyph editor.
+If you have points selected, a `+` button will appear.
+Pressing this will open the named values sheet with a new entry based on the current selection.

 ### Storage Format

 Values are stored in `font.lib` under the key `com.typesupply.LaserMeasure.measurements`.